 Patient’s basic details

-This is the primary information that should be recorded in a nursing report sheet.
+This is the primary information that should be recorded in the sheet.
 The basic details of patients, such as name, age, and code status, that point to the identity of the patients, should be mentioned.
 By doing this, any treatment-related misunderstandings that might arise due to the report sheets’ failure to include patients’ names are avoided.
 The code status reflects the patients’ identical relevant medical conditions.
 You should also note any possible allergies the patient might be prone to.

 Other basic information that may be useful is the patient’s room number, date of birth, details of their power of attorney (next of kin), the date of their admission into the hospital, the name of the doctors treating the patient, any advanced directives, an updated record of their diagnosis, and details of their medical history, amongst other things.